irfanizudin/KidsLearningApp/README.md

 # KidsLearningApp
-Web Application which is used as learning media tools for kids.
-Collecting videos from youtube specifically for kids and has a reminder feature in order to remind application usage.
+Web Application used as learning media tools for kids.
+Collecting kids videos from youtube and has a reminder feature to remind application usage.

 Technology Stack
 - HTML, CSS, Javascript